 A copyright protected work can have more than one connected to it.
 For example, an album of music can have separate copyrights; one for each individual song, a separate copyright for the sound recordings, a separate copyright for the artwork and so on.

 Copyright does not protect an idea.
-The creation of music, as with other creations of the mind, can be regarded as an aspect of a person’s personality, or put another way, a property right.
-Such a property right, however, is not copyright protected until it is presented in a material form.
+A property right is not copyright protected until it is presented in a material form.
 So for a piece of music or song to become copyrighted it is not sufficient for it to exist in the mind of the composer but instead it must be in a written form or recorded.

 Once in this material form, the protection of the copyright legislation comes into effect without any formal procedure.
 Countries such as the United States use a system of copyright registration known as ‘copyrighting’ songs.
 However, in Ireland, this is not necessary.